A Waterfall in the Middle of Town

 Is Rumford Falls a natural waterfall?

-The falls are natural in origin, but a hydroelectric dam upstream diverts much of the river's flow into a powerhouse.
+The falls are natural in origin, but a hydroelectric dam upstream has diverted much of the river's flow into a powerhouse since 1918.
 The cascade you see today is real but reduced from its original volume.
 During spring runoff, the dam releases more water and the falls are significantly more powerful.

 When is the best time to visit Rumford Falls?

-Spring (April and May) offers the highest water flow.
+Spring (April and May) offers the highest water flow and the most dramatic display.
 Summer and fall are pleasant for walking the trail.
 The falls run year-round, so winter visits are possible if you dress for cold weather.